secretstartups/handbook/customer-success/tam/segment/mid-touch/index.html.md

 ## Rhythm of Business

-While the motions in the [rhythm of business](/handbook/customer-success/tam/rhythm/) will remain the same as the Strategic segment, the Mid-Touch TAM team will have a slightly different approach to their workflow and books of business.
+While the motions in the [rhythm of business](/handbook/customer-success/tam/rhythm/) will remain the same as the Strategic segment, the Growth TAM team will have a slightly different approach to their workflow and books of business.

 A breakdown of what their expected tasks and hours spent for each can be found below, including a breakdown of those hours at a weekly, monthly, quarterly, and yearly perspective.